4 simple ways to save more super before you retire

 • If you’re a middle-to-high income earner, making before-tax super contributions could also help you save on tax.
 This is because the tax you pay on your super (15% to 30%) is generally less than the tax you pay on your income from salary (up to 47%).
 However, before-tax contributions may not be tax-effective for low income earners.

-• The tax rate is calculated at the time of payment, rather than needing to claim a deduction with the Australian Tax Office (ATO) when you lodge your tax return at tax time.
+• Generally the tax rate is calculated at the time of payment, rather than needing to claim a deduction with the Australian Tax Office (ATO) when you lodge your tax return at tax time.

 FIND OUT MORE: SALARY SACRIFICING